gammalib/gammalib/doc/source/user_manual/introduction.rst

    (model), sky maps and sky coordinates (sky), and for the generation of analysis executables in form of ftools (app).

--  **Instrument specific modules**

-   GammaLib support the analysis of data from the Cherenkov Telescope Array (cta), the *Fermi*/LAT telescope (lat), the COMPTEL telescope (com), and any multi-wavelength information in form of spectral data points (mwl).

 -  **Core services**

    GammaLib comprise modules for numerical computations (numerics), linear